brainhack-school2020/deep_representational_learning/README.md

-# the deep_representational_learning repository : Summary
+# Summary

+I'm a PhD student at Université de Montréal.
+I use an aggregate of psychophysics, EEG, and computational techniques to understand individual differences in vision, specifically in object/face recognition.

-The aim of this project will (most likely) be to make a deep neural network that is close(r) to human brain representations.
+The aim of my project will (most likely) be to make a deep neural network that is closer to human brain representations.
 This will be in the visual modality.

 The project will unfold in three steps.

-1) create a custom deep convolutional neural network (DCNN; using  TensorFlow & Keras)
+1) create a custom deep convolutional neural network (DCNN; using  TensorFlow & Keras).
 2) create, from high-density EEG time series, group-averaged representational dissimialrity matrices (RDMs; we will be feeding eeg topographies to linear classifers to do so).
 3) bias the weights of each of the DCNNs' layers so that it best captures human representations.
 Roughly, this will be done using the RDMs computed in step 2.